-Taxis in Busan are very convenient and not too hard to come by.
+Taxis in Busan are extremely convenient and not too hard to come by.
 It’s possible to hail a taxi from the street or through Kakao Taxi – a local taxi-hailing app.
-All taxis have to run on a metre.
-Expats can pay their fair either with a credit card, local bank card, or in cash.
+All taxis run on a metre and expats can pay their fair either with a credit card, local bank card, or in cash.
 It’s also sometimes possible to use a T-money card to pay for a trip if the passenger swipes it at the start and end of the journey.